oguzcanbudumlu/AlienShooterGame/README.md

 ## Introduction

 We developed a desktop game application called **Alien Shooter Game**.
 The success criteria in the game is based on collecting points by shooting aliens.
 The game is comprised of 3  levels with increased difficulty level to level.
 The game can be played with single player for now.
-It will be able to be played soon.
+It will be able to be played in multiplayer mode soon.

 ## Project Phases